The world’s deadliest environmental threat is big business.

 Dr Pun noted that all curtains hung in front of an open window absorb some pollutants — that’s why they get dirty.
 She said a photocatalyst could nix some nasties in the air, but research has shown it may be ineffective against others.
 The most useful function of the Gunrid curtain was to raise awareness of indoor air pollution, she said.

 Paint that cleans the air

 Dr Pun noted that while certain types of paint may neutralise some VOCs, the rate at which they do this is miniscule compared to the effects of simple ventilation of a musty room.
 Claims that paint purifies the air may give people a false sense of protection, she said.
-Also, the disadvantage of negative ions is the release of ozone, which is a powerful oxidant and may cause harm with long-term exposure, Pun said.

 The eco wall

 The Purion eco wall, which is a feature wall, functions as an air filter, “giving you peace of mind knowing your children can enjoy better air quality and well-being at home”, claims Singapore company Purion.
 The eco wall contains a “wellness material” called diatomite, which is porous and can absorb moisture and harmful compounds from the air, the firm claims.

 Dr Pun said that while diatomite may absorb a small amount of pollutants, it does not stop people from being exposed to indoor air pollution and may lead to a false sense of security about the cleanliness of the air they’re breathing.